-Logan Student, Gina Rambold-Dent from Queensland’s Mabel Park State High School is just one of the many to share in the benefits of the Project.
-Currently in Year 11, she is in Melbourne to share her story and recieve a surprise $5000 Choose Maths scholarship to support her university studies at a celebratory luncheon at BHP today.
+Logan Student Gina Rambold-Dent from Queensland’s Mabel Park State High School is just one of the many to share in the benefits of the Project.
+Currently in Year 11, she is in Melbourne to share her story and receive a surprise $5000 Choose Maths scholarship to support her university studies at a celebratory luncheon at BHP today.
 Unaware of her scholarship, she will add her voice to calls for continued support for the project.

 Gina, who has been involved with AMSI Choose Maths since its beginnings in 2015, credits the Project and Mabel Park State High School’s Head of Maths and Science, Stacey King, for building her confidence in mathematics and current participation in advanced studies.